Skip to main content

 • Blue Ocean strategy_strategy canvas1

-Obviously, drawing up this strategy canvas requires a lot of market research and deliberation.
+Obviously, drawing up this business approach canvas requires a lot of market research and deliberation.
 The book also outlines several tools (such as the Four Action Framework, the ERRC Grid, the PMS Map, the Buyer Utility Map etc.) to help us identify potential new customers and market opportunities, figure out how to reconstruct our market boundaries, and decide where to allocate our resources.
+By using these tools effectively, you can build a strong market position that sets you apart from business rivals and ensures long-term success in your industry.

 If you haven’t read the book yet, do consider buying the book online, or subscribe to download our summaries every month!